“Mr. Ruggerio’s Neighborhood” Review

 The two songs match up so perfectly that it’s amazing no one else discovered it first.
 The Sopranos uses the “new” song’s charisma to excellent effect, featuring several times throughout the episode.
 And each time is better than the last.
 Sometimes a TV episode will leave you in anticipation for a character’s next appearance; “Mr. Ruggerio’s Neighborhood” has us anxiously awaiting a musical selection.

 Closing with Elvis Costello’s “High Fidelity” is another musical high point, sending us out on a mocking high note.
 It’s a perfect valediction — the FBI listens in on Tony and Carmela discussing sweet nothings.
-The tapes roll, and as always with The Sopranos, life goes on.
+The tapes roll and, as always with The Sopranos, life goes on.

 - Part of this episode’s charm and re-watchability stems from the fact that there are multiple stories within stories.
 The new FBI characters don’t talk much, but there are subtle actions that suggest something deeper.
-For example, the woman assigned to spy on Meadow seems to be reliving her college days.
+For example, the woman assigned to spy on Meadow seems to be reminiscing about her college days.
 The same holds true for the man assigned to AJ, who watches thoughtfully as “Baby Bing” ditches class.

 - More stories within stories: what’s going on with Jeannie Cusamano?
 She seems to be flirting with the federal agents who show up at her house, suggesting there’s more to her privileged middle-class lifestyle than she’s letting on.